30th August 202210 mins

 As explained, Django is a backend web framework while ReactJS is arguably a frontend framework (tending towards a library) for developing Single Page Applications (SPAs).
 That being said, overall, ReactJS has similar benefits to Django in terms of scalability, being battle-tested, having exhaustive documentation, an active community, and an excellent set of built-in tools that allow users to focus on the construction of software logic instead of other trivial aspects.

 With regards to merging Django and React technologies, it’s essentially a canonical combination for building web software.
-In practice, an application that combines both technologies will have Django as backend and ReactJS as frontend.
-Simply put, this means that the REST API calls the backend, if any data is needed in the frontend.
+In practice, an application that combines both technologies will have Django as the backend and ReactJS as front end.
+Simply put, this means that the REST API calls the backend if any data is needed in the frontend.
 Since frontend frameworks require a RESTful API to interact with, developers can choose to create a RESTful backend API with Django.